 IB Diploma Programme (DP)

-Established in 1968, for students aged 16-19, the Diploma Programme (DP) provides students with a balanced education, facilitate geographic and cultural mobility and to promote international understanding.
+Established in 1968, for students aged 16-19, the Diploma Programme (DP) provides students with a balanced education, facilitate geographic and cultural mobility and promote international understanding.

 Through the DP, at IGB International School, we are able to develop students who: